arm/remoteproc-runtime-example-lightbulb/README.md

 ## Deployment

-This example fully supports the STM32MP257x boards, and the FRDM-imx93 board.
-The build and deployment is fully containerised.
+This example supports the STM32MP257x and NXP FRDM-imx93 boards The build and deployment is fully containerised.
 Build with `PLATFORM=stm32mp257 docker compose up --build` Where PLATFORM can equal either stm32mp257 or `imx93`, the two supported boards.